Volunteering directly with vulnerable children

 About the new guidelines

-now address all trips on Responsible Travel that involve volunteering with vulnerable children, not just in orphanages but in children's homes; youth centres (including drop-in centres); residential facilities; trafficking shelters; women and children violence refuges and other similar settings.
+Our guidelines now address all trips on Responsible Travel that involve volunteering with vulnerable children, not just in orphanages but in children's homes; youth centers (including drop-in centers); residential facilities; trafficking shelters; women and children violence refuges and other similar settings.

 These guidelines will be used by our team at Responsible Travel to screen new and existing volunteer trips that involve working with vulnerable children.

 The partner organisation must:

 - read and agree to the guidelines for each of the trips they wish to list on responsibletravel.com

 - write in their own words, what they are doing, under each of the guidelines' section headings - this will constitute their 'making a difference' section to be published on their trip page